neurosnap/starfx/docs/posts/schema.md

 - `str`
 - `table`

+# Schema assumptions

 `createSchema` requires two slices by default in order for it and everything inside `starfx` to function properly: `cache` and `loader`.

+Why do we require those slices?
+Because if we can assume those exist, we can build a lot of useful middleware and supervisors on top of that assumption.
+It's a place for `starfx` and third-party functionality to hold their state.

 # Build your own slice